-Why many women will rock red this Friday
+Why many women will rock red for one day next week

 Where: All across the United States

-How to participate: To raise awareness, rock a red outfit on Friday, but you can also fundraise or donate to the cause.
+How to participate: To raise awareness, rock a red outfit, but you can also fundraise or donate to the cause.
 The AHA also encourages participants to share photos of how they’re supporting the cause with the hashtag #GoRedWearRed.

 How to donate: You can make a one-time donation to the American Heart Association through its website or you can donate toward a specific fundraising page.